pv264/Interview/Scenario/issues-fixed.md

 ## 1.What was the last Terraform issue you fixed?

 **Answer:**
+# Terraform EC2 Instance Recreation Due to AMI Change

-During a **Terraform** deployment, **`terraform apply`** started showing that it would **recreate** an **EC2 instance** even though we had not changed anything related to the instance.
+During a Terraform deployment, **`terraform plan`** showed that an EC2 instance would be recreated even though we had not made any intentional changes to the instance.

-### Problem Identification:
-I reviewed the **`terraform plan`** output carefully and noticed that the **AMI ID** had changed because it was being fetched using a **data source** for the latest **AMI**.

-Whenever a new AMI was released, Terraform detected it as a change and tried to replace the EC2 instance.
+I reviewed the **`terraform plan`** output carefully and noticed that the AMI ID had changed.
+The AMI was being retrieved dynamically using a data source with **`most_recent = true`**.
+Whenever a new AMI was released, the data source returned the newer AMI ID.
+Terraform detected that the AMI attribute of the EC2 instance had changed, and because changing the AMI requires replacing an EC2 instance, Terraform planned to destroy and recreate it.

-Root Cause:
+## Root Cause

-The root cause was using dynamic AMI lookup with most_recent = true, which caused Terraform to detect changes and plan instance replacement.
+The root cause was the dynamic AMI lookup using **`most_recent = true`**, which caused the AMI ID to change whenever a newer AMI became available.

-Resolution:
-We pinned the AMI ID explicitly or

-Used lifecycle rules:
+## Resolution

+To prevent Terraform from recreating the production EC2 instance because of an AMI change, we used the **`lifecycle` `ignore_changes`** rule for the AMI attribute.

+Therefore, when a new AMI is released, Terraform does not automatically replace the running EC2 instance.

 ## 2.What is a production outage you handled recently?
 What was the root cause?